 HDMI cables connect media devices (DVRs, cable boxes, Blu-rays, gaming consoles, etc.) to a TV to deliver video and audio content.

-So you’re considering making the switch from traditional HDMI cables to a wireless HDMI solution.
-Before you buy a wireless HDMI kit, it’s important to know what to expect from a wireless HDMI set up and the advantages as well as the disadvantages.
+So you’re considering making the switch from traditional HDMI cables to a wireless video HDMI solution.
+Before you buy a wireless video HDMI kit, it’s important to know what to expect from a wireless video HDMI set up and the advantages as well as the disadvantages.
 The good news first…

 Eliminate Cable Clutter.
 Traditional HDMI cables create a cluttered and unsightly appearance.
 Using wireless video HDMI allows you to have an organized and simplified area around your TV.
 This is important not only at home, but also in businesses.

 Connection Quality.
 You can expect high-quality video from your wireless video HDMI set up.
 Some kits deliver up to 1080p60 HD video and others up to 4k.
 In other words, you can go wireless without worrying about picture and sound quality.

 Wireless Video HDMI offers flexibility in terms of where you put your media device and TV.
 Set up your Blu-ray in one room and place your TV anywhere you like up to a 150 ft range.
 This could be on a media stand or a wall mount without the limitations of HDMI cables.